You can access SUSE Customer Center with any browser, but we have optimized our application for the latest version of Firefox and Chrome.

 To view the Users page:

 SUSE Customer Center enables you to give access to your organization’s information to anyone you choose.
-This can include co-workers, other interested people in your company, your Novell sales representatives or resellers.
+This can include co-workers, other interested people in your company, your SUSE sales representatives or resellers.

 NOTE: You can add any user to your organization by entering a valid e-mail address.
 However, to access SUSE Customer Center, each user must have a login account using the e-mail address you have assigned.
 Users can create a SUSE login account the first time they access SUSE Customer Center, as described in “Logging In to SUSE Customer Center.”